Chart Color Schemes

 Salisbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Salisbury's population is culturally diverse, with 41.7% born overseas and 41.1% speaking a language other than English at home.
-Christianity is the main religion in Salisbury, comprising 42.5%.
-Islam comprises 9.6%, higher than Greater Adelaide's average of 8.0%.
+Salisbury has a high level of cultural diversity, with 41.7% of its population born overseas and 41.1% speaking a language other than English at home.
+Christianity is the main religion in Salisbury, comprising 42.5% of people.
+Islam, however, is overrepresented compared to Greater Adelaide, making up 9.6% of Salisbury's population versus 8.0%.

 Frequently Asked Questions - Diversity